 In December 2019, an illness caused by a novel strain of coronavirus, Covid-19, was first detected in Wuhan, China, and has since spread globally.
 On March 11, 2020, the World Health Organization declared that the rapidly spreading Covid-19 outbreak was a global pandemic.
 The Covid-19 pandemic and responsive government actions have caused significant economic disruption, a dramatic reduction in commercial airline traffic and a high volume of flight cancellations, resulting in a broad adverse impact on air travel, the aviation industry and demand for commercial aircraft globally, all of which could have a material and negative effect on our results of operations, financial condition, liquidity and cash flows.
-The likelihood that the risks to our business associated with Covid-19 materialize and their severity will depend on the duration of the pandemic and its effects and, ultimately, the rate of recovery in air travel and the aviation industry, including demand for commercial aircraft, and global economic conditions.
+The impact of the Covid-19 pandemic on our business will depend, among other things, on the severity and duration of the pandemic and its effects; the rate of recovery in air travel and the aviation industry, including the future demand for commercial aircraft; and global economic conditions.